1994 Colorado Rockies season

-The Colorado Rockies' 1994 season was the second for the Rockies.
-They tried to win the National League West.
-Don Baylor was their manager.
-They played home games at Mile High Stadium.
-They finished with a record of 53-64, 3rd in the division.
+The 1994 Colorado Rockies season was their second as a Major League Baseball team, and their final season at Mile High Stadium.
+Managed by Don Baylor, they finished with a record of 53–64, third in the National League West and six and a half games back from the division leader.
 The season was cut short by a player strike.